My ancestors resided in Malden, Massachusetts for many generations. I was hoping to learn more of their lives – thus my visit.

 After paying, I returned the packets to a cart in the middle of the room (as instructed by the not so friendly front desk employee – who, by the way does not discriminate – she freely yelled, argued and spoke sternly to anyone and everyone).
 Another patron, told me to deal instead with Steve, also behind the front desk, to order the offsite records (as he was a bit more pleasant).
 Steve gave me a a form, where I listed my docket numbers including “record type”, where I listed A, G or W (for Administration, Guardianship or Will).
 Requests are faxed every Friday and delivered to Cambridge within 5-10 business days.
 Steve would call me when they arrived and I would have 5 business days to view them.

 Two hours later, I got a voice message from Steve saying that adoption records were sealed and I absolutely could not see a copy.
-I returned his call Monday morning, confused because I hadn’t ordered any adoption records (a guardianship is not an adoption).
+I returned his call Monday morning, confused because I hadn’t ordered any adoption records (I didn’t think a guardianship was an adoption ?).

 Turns out, the confusion was in my writing the letter “A”, for the administration records.
 There are apparently just 2 codes allowed (not that anyone told me) – P for probate or A for adoption.
-Steve agreed to fax the request for my “A”’s and he would make an exception and hold all of my packets for five business days after the “A” set arrived.
+Steve agreed to change my “A’s” to “P’s” and fax the request for them; he offered to make an exception and hold all of my packets for five business days after the second set arrived.

 I got a call from Steve on Wednesday, January 23rd indicating that everything had arrived and that I had until Tuesday to view them.